-In my last post I created a simple Cake Addin that was for replacing appSettings in a app/web.config.
+Sponsorship is available!
+If you’d like to sponsor CodeOpinion.com and have your product or service advertised exclusively (no AdSense) on every post, contact me.In my last post I created a simple Cake Addin that was for replacing appSettings in a app/web.config.
 As promised, one of the other aspects of a creating a cake adding will be writing tests.
 So let’s cover how you can get start testing a Cake addin.

 ICakeContextSince we are creating an extension method on the

 ICakeContext, we need an implementation we can use to test.
 One solution to this is to create a fake.
 Ultimately what you need to do is implement the aspects of the

 ICakeContextyou use within your extension method.
 In my example, the only thing I was using was the

+Logproperty.
 For reference, here was my extension method:

 FakeCakeContextI’m going to create a

 FakeCakeContextfor my tests that will implement

 ICakeContext.
 All the properties I need to implement I will be using FakeItEasy to create fakes.